RSTRust-First Site ToolkitA Rust-first static site generator with typed collections, explicit routes, and a format-agnostic asset pipeline.

 Vector inputs stay vector by default

-SVG is a good example of the API shape.
+SVG is the best example of why this API shape matters.

-In most sites, an authored SVG should remain SVG.
-The pipeline therefore preserves vector inputs by default even if the requested output shape is written as an "image request".
+In many sites, an authored SVG should stay SVG.
+The pipeline therefore preserves vector inputs by default even when the request is written through the image API.

 • ordinary page imagery can stay vector

-• raster-only destinations such as OpenGraph JPEGs can explicitly opt in
+• raster-only destinations such as OpenGraph JPEGs can opt in

 • the authored source bytes